kduxin/corrdim/README.md

 Correlation dimension is a fractal-geometric measure of self-similarity that quantifies the epistemological complexity of text as perceived by a language model.
 Unlike traditional evaluation metrics that focus on local prediction accuracy, correlation dimension captures long-range structural complexity and can detect various forms of degeneration in generated text.

 **Key Features:**
-- Efficient computation with Triton support
+- **Bridges local and global perspectives**: Captures long-range structural complexity beyond local prediction accuracy (perplexity)
+- **Detects various forms of degeneration**: Identifies repetition, incoherence, and blandness in generated text—issues that perplexity alone cannot reliably capture
+- **Reveals training dynamics**: Uncovers three distinct phases during LLM pretraining (short-range learning, long-range emergence, generalization) that remain hidden to perplexity-based metrics
+- **Computationally efficient**: Requires only next-token log-probability vectors at inference time, making it easy to integrate into existing workflows
-- Works with any autoregressive language model (Transformer, Mamba, etc.)
+- **Model-agnostic**: Works with any autoregressive language model (Transformer, Mamba, etc.) and is robust to quantization
-- Robust to model quantization down to 4-bit precision
-- Reveals distinct phases during language model pretraining

 ## Installation